 Reporting a vulnerability

-If you believe you have found a security vulnerability, please submit your report to us using the following email: firstname.lastname@example.org, please use PGP encryption when sending emails of this nature.
-Our public key is available at the following URL: https://www.configuredthings.com/assets/documents/ct_security_pub_2020-09-16_402F4557.asc
+If you believe you have found a security vulnerability in one of systems or products, please submit your report to us using the following email: email@example.com.
+Please use PGP encryption when sending emails of this nature.
+Our public key is available at the following URL: https://www.configuredthings.com/assets/documents/ct_security_pub_2020-09-16_402F4557.asc.
+Per RFC 9116, these details are also provided within our security.txt file.

 In your report please include details of: